saksham2001/saksham2001.github.io/_posts/2015-02-01-uav_collection.md

     The Colonist Delivery Aircraft (CDA): An autonomous glider designed to be released from Vulcan.
 </div>

 Accompanying Vulcan was the Colonist Delivery Aircraft (CDA), an autonomous glider weighing under 255 grams.
 It was designed to be released from the primary aircraft and deliver "colonists" to the simulated Martian surface.
+Read more about the project [here](https://www.sakshambhutani.xyz/projects/2_project/).

 #### 9. Trident (2022)
 <div class="row">